DTF98/StudentService/README.md

     * `docker build -t student-service . && docker compose up`

 To test the application, you can use:
-* There are no collections of queries in Postman, they are located in the directory ./StudentService.postman_collection.json;
+* A ready-made collection of requests in Postman, they are located in the directory ./StudentService.postman_collection.json;
 * Using CURL queries.

 ♦ CURL requests: